ViCE-model/ViCE-model/README.md

 ### 3.2: Coarse COCO-Stuff164K for evaluation

 1. Copy the directory named `curated` from the `ViCE-model/mmsegmentation/tools/convert_datasets/curated` directory into your COCO-Stuff164K directory root.
-The coarse label splits in `curated` are originally provided in the [IIC paper's GitHub repository](https://github.com/xu-ji/IIC/tree/master/datasets)
+The coarse label splits in `curated` were originally provided in the [IIC paper's GitHub repository](https://github.com/xu-ji/IIC/tree/master/datasets)

 2. Run `coco_stuff164k_coarse.py` to create the coarse COCO-Stuff164K dataset corresponding to the samples specified in `curated/train2017/Coco164kFull_Stuff_Coarse_7.txt` and `curated/val2017/Coco164kFull_Stuff_Coarse_7.txt`.
 Set `--nproc N` to as many threads your CPU have.